sarangchisim/sarangchisim/README.md

-# hey I’m Sarang Chisim, you can call me Sarang, currenty pursuing B.Sc. in Computer Science & Engineering.
+# Hey I’m Sarang Chisim, you can call me Sarang, currenty pursuing B.Sc. in Computer Science & Engineering.

 ## I am glad that your here.
 Welcome to my profile.

 - 👀 interested in mystery